bcdavasconcelos/citetools/README.md

 ## Configuration

+1. Install the extension in your project's folder using: `quarto install extension bcdavasconcelos/citetools`

-1. Add citetools to the YAML header.
+2. Add citetools to the YAML header.

 ```yaml
 ---